kota7/quick-jupyterhub/README.md

 So, package installation must be done in the terminal.
 When you use `pip`, make sure you are using the one you intend by checking `which pip`.

-Here is a simple example of making conda-env into the kernel from the terminal.
+Here is a commnd example to make a conda-env and add it into the kernel.

 ```shell
 $ conda create -n testenv -y numpy tqdm ipykernel
 $ conda activate testenv
 $ python -m ipykernel install --user --name testenv_conda --display-name "testenv(conda)"
 ```
-We should see the new kernel after you reflesh the browser.
+We should see the new kernel after refleshing the browser.
-Note that `--user` option add the kernelspec under the user's home directory, and thus not visible by other users.
+Note that with `--user` option the kernel is added to the kernelspec under the user's home directory, and thus not visible by other users.

 We don't recommend system-wide install of `conda` since user permission is not easy to manage with it.